 25 Ways To Fuck With Your Characters.
 As storyteller, you are god.

 And to be frank, you’re not a particularly nice god — at least, not if you want your story to resonate with readers.
 A good storyteller is a crass and callous deity who treats the characters under his watchful eye like a series of troubled butt-puppets.
 From this essential conflict — storyteller versus character — a story is born.
+(After all, that’s what a plot truly is: a character who strives to get above all the shit the storyteller dumps on his fool head.)
 The 25 Most Stylish Men on TV: Style.
 16.

 Please settle down.
 Tomkins, put that finger away.
+In our sophomoric lesson in the Flixist Film School class, we are going to be looking at a problem which has proven a challenge not only for many aspiring scriptwriters, but even seasoned professionals.
 A Flappers' Dictionary.
 Hidden deep within a box of materials that came into the shop this week was a short stack of old magazines.

 I’d never seen this title before, but I knew what it was just as soon as I saw it: Flapper.
 “Not for Old Fogies” said the masthead, but I took a look anyway.
 These were in beautiful condition (“Near Mint” is the technical term) and were just a lot of fun to page through.
 During the Roaring 20s of the last century, young ladies took on a new, and for the time radical, lifestyle.
 These were the years following World War I and prior to The Great Depression.
 It was all a reaction to what women perceived as stifling control placed over them by the male of the species.